 - Restrict access to your Apps and APIs to a set of trusted customers or data partners.

-If you’re hosting development Apps on Aptible, IP filtering can also help you make sure no one outside your company can view your latest and greatest before you're ready to release it the world.
+If you’re hosting development Apps on Aptible, IP filtering can also help you make sure no one outside your company can view your latest and greatest before you're ready to release it to the world.

 Note that IP filtering only applies to Endpoints, not to